ivaxi0s/llm-task-switch/README.md

 > However, when the conversation history task is different, _some_ models perform worse than zero-shot, suggesting that the model is sensitive to a task-switch.

 ### Sensitivity due to Task-Switch

+We calculate the sensitivity in peformance relative to zero-shot using the function `expectation_metrics()`:

 <img src="results/mmluaa/sensitivity.png" alt="Sensitivity on Task-Switch to MMLU Abstract Algebra" width="900">